134 people are interested

 Volunteers are assigned to a patient near where they live or are willing to travel.
 Volunteers choose each assignment and make a commitment to visiting each week during the patient’s time on hospice.

 To get started, volunteers fill out an application, interview, pass a criminal background check and drug screen test before attending a comprehensive hospice volunteer training.
 This is an opportunity to offer comfort, time, and connection, honoring each person’s dignity, integrity and wishes.
-Come learn the power of providing presence and holding a hand.
+Come learn the power of providing presence and holding a hand for a patient at end of life.

 - Veteran Care